Skip to main content

 • What commercial impact do these behaviours have?

-Rather than dive into shiny tools, Phil emphasises mapping out desired customer behaviours and looking for gaps in the existing process.
+Rather than dive into shiny tools, the starting point is mapping out desired customer behaviours and looking for gaps in the existing process.

 Insights That Truly Matter